rabbitmq/rabbitmq-website/docs/consumers.md

  * A queue is declared and some consumers register to it at roughly the same time.
- * The very first registered consumer become the *single active consumer*: messages are dispatched to it and the other consumers are ignored.
+ * The very first registered consumer becomes the *single active consumer*: messages are dispatched to it and the other consumers are ignored.
- * The single active consumer is cancelled for some reason or simply dies.
+ * If the queue is a quorum queue, and a new consumer registers with a higher priority, the queue will stop delivering messages to the current active consumer and once all messages are acknowledged, the new consumer will become the active consumer.
- One of the registered consumer becomes the new single active consumer and messages are now dispatched to it.
-In other terms, the queue fails over automatically to another consumer.
+ * When the single active consumer is cancelled for some reason or simply dies, another consumer is selected as the active one.
+In other words, the queue fails over automatically to another consumer.
+See [SAC Behavior](#sac-behavior) for more details on how the new consumer is selected.

 Note that without the single active consumer feature enabled, messages would be dispatched to all consumers using round-robin.